kapsakcj/win10-linux-conda-how-to/README.md

 You're done!
 Now you can use your Linux environment.

 #### !!Warning about editing linux files using Windows apps and tools!!
-I highly reccommend that you scan through this before proceeding.
+I highly recommend that you scan through this before proceeding.
 Basically don't mess with any of the linux files using Windows apps or tools. https://blogs.msdn.microsoft.com/commandline/2016/11/17/do-not-change-linux-files-using-windows-apps-and-tools/

 You can access your computer's storage drives in the directory `/mnt/[name of your drive]` usually`/mnt/c` or `/mnt/d` for saving files there and if you would like to access them from your Linux command line.